JadeDickinson/rubyconf_2021_flamegraphs/README.md

 This workshop uses Abalone, a Rails app from Ruby for Good, as an example.
 I'd recommend you set this up locally before the workshop.

-To do this, clone a copy of https://github.com/JadeDickinson/rubyconf_2021_flamegraphs onto your local machine, change directory into abalone and follow the setup instructions: https://github.com/JadeDickinson/rubyconf_2021_flamegraphs/tree/main/abalone#prerequisites
+To do this, clone this repo onto your local machine, change directory into abalone and follow the setup instructions: https://github.com/JadeDickinson/rubyconf_2021_flamegraphs/tree/main/abalone#prerequisites

 To check you've got everything set up ok, check you can login to the app using these details: